tomjspain/mecPortal-experiment1/learn.md

 		<header class="major">
 			<h2>Learn more about Personalised Synthetic Controls</h2>
 		</header>
-		<p> Learn more about the theroy and application of Personalised Synthetic Controls.</p>
+		<p> Learn more about the theory and application of Personalised Synthetic Controls.</p>
 	</div>
 </section>